AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 Use both if:

-- You have a mature agent operation with both business and technical stakeholders
+- You have a mature agent operation and need both management and observability

-- Business teams need to manage and review agent work (AgentCenter)
+- You want to manage and review agent work in AgentCenter

-- Engineering teams need to debug and optimize agent performance (LangSmith)
+- You need to debug and optimize agent performance in LangSmith

 Frequently Asked Questions